IrinaSing/Loruki-5/planning/retrospective.md

   - making small, well-named commits
   - using the `help-wanted` label
 -->

-Every single day we had comunication about our project and we agree to keep doing these.
+- Every single day we had comunication about our project and we are agree to keep doing this.
+- Helping each other.

 ## Start Doing